Eelbrain/Alice/README.md

 # Alice dataset for Eelbrain

-This repository contains scripts and instructions to reproduce the results from the manuscript [*Eelbrain: A toolkit for time-continuous analysis with temporal response functions*](https://doi.org/10.1101/2021.08.01.454687).
+This repository contains scripts and instructions to reproduce the results from [*Eelbrain, a toolkit for time-continuous analysis with temporal response functions*](https://doi.org/10.7554/eLife.85012).

 # Setup